 “Christ is the mediator of a new covenant” (see Hebrews 9:15)

 So no, don’t throw away the old covenant, leave it exactly where it is!
 It’s beautiful, it’s perfect, it’s right and true!
 But it’s obsolete.
 For Christians, it’s like a museum.
 The only use it has is to teach us the history of our new covenant.
 It explains Creation, the Fall, the Patriarchs, Israel, the Judges and Prophets; it has Psalms and Proverbs which are full of wisdom.
 But more than anything, it teaches us the lineage of our Savior and what He has taken care of for us!
 Leave it, read it, know it–but keep it in context!
 It does not apply to us because of our faith in Jesus Christ!

-As for the Mosaic Law, the old covenant–which includes the ten commandments–it also is of no use for any believer in Christ (Romans 7:4, Galatians 2:19).
-That sentence will upset a lot of legalist demonic spirits, but I don’t care, it’s the truth.
+As for the Mosaic Law, the old covenant–which includes the ten commandments–it also is of no use for any believer in Christ because our spirits are already righteous (Romans 7:4, Galatians 2:19, 1 Timothy 1:9).
+That sentence will upset a lot of legalistic demonic spirits, but I don’t care, it’s the truth.

 We Christians live by a new way of morals, ethics, right from wrong, and freedom, and we get these things from…God’s own Spirit living in our hearts!
 God’s own Spirit leading us, counseling us, discipling us, and keeping us free!
 Check it out!